 Using paper cheques and keeping invoices in folders is no longer effective and is an easy way to make your life a lot harder when it comes to accounting.
 Small businesses may be able to manage using these methods but when they start growing it would be effective to change to cloud accounting and technology to store information.
 Many of the top payment companies offer online invoicing and accounting solutions for businesses of any size and these can be used as platforms to operate in the cloud.

 This means that you can access your finances anywhere and they can be backed up digitally so that they will never be fully lost even if physical copies are destroyed.

-It is of utmost importance that your payment documentations are organised in an understandable and effective way.
+It is of utmost importance that your payment documentations are organised understandably and effectively.
 This must be done so that if there are adjustments for paying taxes under new laws, you can keep track of this information.
 This information being on hand could save you from so many nightmares.

 This is something you should not be put off doing as there are constant changes to how pass-through income is going to be treated.
-In simple terms, you can cover your business and have peace of mind knowing that all your payment documentations are on hand when you need them.
+In simple terms, you can cover your business and have peace of mind knowing that all your payment documentation is on hand when you need it.